JohnCode1/HomeLab/Guide/NextCloud/README.md

 This section provides a step-by-step guide for setting up Nextcloud on a Docker-enabled virtual machine.

-1. **Create a Directory:** Make a new directory to store all your Nextcloud files.
+1. **Create a Directory:** Make a new directory to store all your Nextcloud docker files.

    ```
-   mkdir nextcloud
+   mkdir nextclouddocker
    ```

 2. **Set Permissions:** Give your user the correct permissions for the new directory.

    ```
-   sudo chown -R 1000:1000 /nextcloud/
+   sudo chown -R 1000:1000 /nextclouddocker/
    ```

 3. **Pull the Docker File:** Download the necessary Docker Compose file.